-- 2) In cases where the review panel finds that the original investigator(s) have had a conflict of interest, the review panel may recommend to the executive university administrator that a review be conducted by new investigator(s).
-The executive university administrator, in consultation with an assigned attorney from the Office of General Counsel, will determine whether the assignment of a new investigator is needed. - 3) In cases where the review panel is asked to review whether (a) the sanction(s) imposed is/are substantially disproportionate to the severity of the violation, or (b) the non-disciplinary aspects of the resolution are not reasonably designed to correct the discriminatory effects on the complainant and/or others who may have been affected or to prevent its recurrence and further discriminatory or otherwise inappropriate actions, the review panel will recommend whether it finds that the sanctions and/or resolutions are reasonable in light of the circumstances.
+2) In cases where the review panel finds that the original investigator(s) have had a conflict of interest, the review panel may recommend to the executive university administrator that a review be conducted by new investigator(s).
+The executive university administrator, in consultation with an assigned attorney from the Office of General Counsel, will determine whether the assignment of a new investigator is needed.

+3) In cases where the review panel is asked to review whether the sanction(s) imposed is/are substantially disproportionate to the severity of the violation, the review panel will recommend whether it finds that the sanctions and/or resolutions are reasonable in light of the circumstances.